Vlade Divac: Return to the Lakers (2004–2005)

 After the 2003–04 NBA season, Divac became a free agent.
 On July 20, 2004, he signed a two-year contract to return to the Lakers, part of Mitch Kupchak's plan to overhaul Laker basketball.
 The Lakers, following a defeat in the NBA Finals, had traded away or released most of their players, including Shaquille O'Neal, Gary Payton, Karl Malone, Derek Fisher, and more; Divac was supposed to help fill that void.

 However, Divac suffered back problems and could not play most of the season, and even when he returned, could only play about nine minutes per game, averaging 2.3 points per game and 2.1 rebounds per game in 15 games, he played eight games early in the season and seven more in the final month of the season.

+Retirement

 On July 14, 2005, 37-year-old Divac announced his retirement, ending his 16-year NBA and 22-year professional basketball career.
 Divac accepted a position with the Lakers as a European liaison to help with scouting overseas.

 The Kings retired Divac's No. 21 jersey in a ceremony on March 31, 2009.
 Over his 16 years in the NBA, Divac earned over $93 million in salary.
 In September 2009, he played for the "NBA Generations" team in the 2009 NBA Asia Challenge, a series of exhibitions against Korean Basketball League and Philippine Basketball Association players.